13 Military Housing Do's and Don'ts

 There are just some people you’re glad to say goodbye to when PCS orders arrive!

-On the other hand, we’ve had amazing neighbors whose children became fast friends of our own--still in touch all these years later, were there to celebrate with us when we brought our newborns home for the first time, and checked on us when my husband was deployed (as we gladly did for them as well).
+On the other hand, we’ve had amazing neighbors whose children became fast friends of our own kids (and they're still in touch all these years later as young adults), friends who were there to celebrate with us when we brought our newborn babies home from the hospital, and those who checked on us regularly when my husband was deployed (as we gladly did for them as well).

-Like anything, life in military housing can be a mixed bag, but if you’re in a location where military housing is the only option or it’s your first time living on base or post, here are a few do’s and don’ts we’ve gathered over the years.
+If your family has also lived on base, I'm sure you have your own stories to add!
+Like anything, life in military housing can be a mixed bag, but if you’re in a location where military housing is the only option or it’s your first time living on base or post, here are a few do’s and don’ts our family gathered over several decades of the military life.

 13 Do’s and Don’ts for Living in Military Housing